My Heart Is Calling

 "My Heart Is Calling" is a song recorded by the American recording artist Whitney Houston for the 1996 film The Preacher's Wife.
 It was released on June 10, 1997, as the third and final single by Arista Records from the accompanying soundtrack.
 The song was written and produced solely by Babyface.
 Musically, the song is an R&B ballad, with gospel music and funk influences, and the lyrics speak about meeting someone special.
 "My Heart Is Calling" received mainly positive reviews from music critics, who commended Houston's soulful performance.
 It peaked at number 77 on the United States Billboard Hot 100, and number 35 on Billboard Hot R&B/Hip-Hop Songs chart.
+There was no music video made for the song.

 Composition

 "My Heart Is Calling" was written and produced solely by Babyface.
 It is a moderately paced R&B ballad, composed with "a beat".
 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song is written in the key of G major.
 The beat of the song is set in common time, and moves at a tempo of 104 beats per minute.
 It has the sequence of Em7–D/F♯–G–Am7 as its chord progression.
 Houston's vocals in the song span from the note of D3 to the high note of E5.
 According to Ted Cox, the author of the book Whitney Houston, the song sees Houston developing the low end of her range.
 Lyrically, "My Heart Is Calling" is a love song.